MatthewYong/saitama-dainingu/README.md

 - Tutor Scott from Code Institute, for giving me tips on what needs to be included in this project
 - Code institute, for the valuable lessons through videos and excercises
 - Stackoverflow, for giving me code support
 - Slack community, for reviewing my project, giving me new ideas and code support.
-In particular Richard Wells for arranging a project call to give us tips and tricks for milestone project 1
+In particular Richard Wells for arranging a project call to give us tips and tricks for milestone project 1 and anna_ci for her tips on how to deploy the website.

 ## Disclaimer
 This website is for educational purposes only.
 All content and images are illustrative.